 - The Faculty provides all course materials for this paper.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 thinking, Cultural understanding.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Apply the law relating to key decisions during the pre-trial and trial stages of the criminal process.
+- Understand and apply the law relating to selected pre-trial and trial decisions in criminal cases

-- Become familiar with selected current law reform projects in the criminal justice sphere.
+- Critically discuss major current law reform efforts in criminal justice

 - Develop an informed opinion about the role of the criminal justice system in society and the aims and values that should guide its operation